thales-markets/thales-improvement-proposals/TIPs/TIP-99.md

 `stakedThalesMultiplier` can only be changed via a TIP.

-minDepositAmount = 100 sUSD
+minDepositAmount = 10 sUSD
 maxAllowedUsers = 100
 maxAllowedDeposit = 200k
 stakedThalesMultiplier = 10
+roundLength = 7 days (cant be changes without moving liquidity to a new contract)

 ## Implementation
 https://github.com/thales-markets/contracts/pull/256